18F/18f.gsa.gov/_posts/2019-06-20-how-federalist-and-uswds-helps-agencies-become-compliant.md

 excerpt: "Two month ago the U.S. Web Design System 2.0 (USWDS) launched exciting new features including improved accessibility and flexible layouts.
 This is great news for content editors and website managers.
-In today’s blog, we'd like to show you how you, your team, or your agency can get started with USWDS 2.0 using 18F’s Federalist platform."
+In today’s post, we'd like to show you how you, your team, or your agency can get started with USWDS 2.0 using 18F’s Federalist platform."
 ---